FET100 Simposio de Dispositivos Electrónicos y Física del Estado Sólido

 Center for Research and Advanced Studies of the National Polytechnic Institute, Mexico

-The IEEE Electron Devices Society (EDS) Cinvestav Zacatenco Student Chapter, in collaboration with the Department of Electrical Engineering – Section of Solid-State Electronics (SEES), Cinvestav, is pleased to host this IEEE EDS Distinguished Lecture as part of the global FET100 campaign, celebrating 100 years of the Field Effect Transistor.
+The IEEE Electron Devices Society (EDS) Cinvestav Zacatenco Student Chapter, in collaboration with the Department of Electrical Engineering – Section of Solid-State Electronics (SEES), Cinvestav, is pleased to host two IEEE EDS Distinguished Lectures as part of the global FET100 campaign, celebrating 100 years of the Field-Effect Transistor.

 Date and Time